-St. Martin's in the Bullring
+St. Martin in the BullringSt Martin interior

-The most ancient of Birmingham's churches, St. Martin's has been the focal point of the markets area since the 12th century.
+The most ancient of Birmingham's churches, St. Martin has been the focal point of the markets area since the 12th century.
 Inside is the oldest monument in the city, a 1325 effigy of the Lord of the Manor Sir William de Bermingham.
 The present building, with a stained glass window by Burne-Jones, dates from 1875.
 Home to the world's first change ringing peal of 16 bells.
 Grade II listed building.
-St. Martin 's has undergone a major refurbishment over the past five years.
+St. Martin has undergone a major refurbishment over the past five years.

 Address: